-Debt to be excluded from expendable net asset ts 8 Pre-implementation debt: a.
-Ending balance of pre-implementation a as of June 30, 2020 \$ 60 ,602,000 Reclassify capital leases previously incimplementation of ASU 2016-02 leases = c.
-Less subsequent debt repayments standard.
-(46,000) d.
-Balance Pre-implementation Debt 60 ,556,000 9 Allowable post-implementation debt used for a.
-Equipment - all capitalized or capitalized long-lived assets: b.
+Debt to be excluded from expendable net assets 8 Pre-implementation debt: a.
+Ending balance of pre-implementation as of June 30, 2022 b.
+Reclassify capital leases previously included in long-term debt prior to the \$ 60,556,000 implementation of ASU 2016-02 leases standard. - c.
+Less subsequent debt repayments d.
+Balance Pre-implementation Debt (2,676,000) 57,880,000 9 Allowable post-implementation debt used for capitalized long-lived assets: a.
+Equipment - all capitalizedb.
 Land improvements - c.
-Buildingsd.
-Balance Post-implementation Debt 10 Construction in progress (CIP) financed with h debt or line of credit Long-term debt not for the purchase of prop or liability greater than assets value \$ 60 ,556,000 , , , , , , , , , , , , , , , , , , , 12 Terms of current year debt and line of credit t for PPE additions: Maturity Issue Date Date Nature of Capitalized Amounts Amount Capitalized · · Lease right-of-use assets and liabilities 13 Lease right-of-use assets 1.1 Right-of-use assets as of balance sheet \$ - 14 Lease right-of-use assets - Pre-implementa Right-of-use assets as of balance sheet leases entered into before December 15 t date June 30, 2022, excluding \$ - 15 Lease right-of-use assets - Post-implement Right-of-use assets as of balance sheet leases entered into on or after December \$ - 16 Lease right-of-use liability 17 Lease liabilities as of balance sheet dat \$ - 17 Lease right-of-use liability - Pre-implementa Lease liabilities as of balance sheet dat te June 30, 2022, excluding 40 leases entered into before December 15 \$ - 18 Lease right-of-use liability - Post-implement Lease liabilities as of balance sheet dat leases entered into on or after December er 15, 2018 \$ - red related-party receivables • 19 20 Secured related-party receivables Unsecured related party receivables \$ - 21 Total secured and unsecured related-party receivables \$ fixed assets (if loss) 22 23 Loss on sale of fixed assets Remaining balances in expense category in n which loss on sale of assets is included or n SOA \$ - Expense category in which loss on sale of \$ Sale o fixed assets (if gain) 25 26 Gain on sale of fixed assets Remaining balances in properating other is income category in which gain on sale of as sets is included \$ 9,942 27 = - osto lo moradod \$ 9,942
+Buildings d.
+Balance Post-implementation Debt - Construction in progress (CIP) financed with debt or line of credit Long-term debt not for the purchase of property, plant, and equipment - 11 or liability greater than assets value - \$ 57,880,000 10 Tarmo of aurrent year debt and line of gradit for DDE additions: 12 Terms of current year debt and line of credit for PPE additions: Maturity Amount Issue Date Date Nature of Capitalized Amounts Capitalized Lease right-of-use assets and liabilities 13 Lease right-of-use assets Right-of-use assets as of balance sheet date June 30, 2023 \$ 14,931,390 14 Lease right-of-use assets - Pre-implementation ψ,σσ .,σσσ Right-of-use assets as of balance sheet date June 30, 2023, excluding leases entered into before December 15, 2018 \$ - 15 Lease right-of-use assets - Post-implementation Right-of-use assets as of balance sheet date June 30, 2023, excluding leases entered into on or after December 15, 2018 \$ 14,931,390 16 Lease right-of-use liability Lease liabilities as of balance sheet date June 30, 2023 \$ 14,409,048 17 Lease right-of-use liability - Pre-implementation Lease liabilities as of balance sheet date June 30, 2023, excluding leases entered into before December 15, 2018 \$ - 18 Lease right-of-use liability - Post-implementation Lease liabilities as of balance sheet date June 30, 2023, excluding leases entered into on or after December 15, 2018 \$ 14,409,048 Unsecu ired related-party receivables Secured related-party receivables \$ - Unsecured related party receivables Total secured and unsecured related-party receivables \$ - Colo et fixed agests (if less) fixed assets (if loss) Loss on sale of fixed assets \$ - Remaining balances in expense category in which loss on sale of assets is included on SOA 24 Expense category in which loss on sale of assets is included on SOA \$ - fixed assets (if gain) Gain on sale of fixed assets Remaining balances in nonoperating other income category in which gain on sale of assets is included \$ 11,582 - Other income category in which gain on sale of assets is included on SOA \$ 11,582